nikodemus/foolang/README.md

 - Everything is an object, and semantics are descibed by sending messages to objects.

-- Smalltalkish development environment, where code lives in files, not an image.
+- Smalltalkish development environment -- except code lives in files where it belongs, not in an image.

 - Supervised processes and isolated heaps for Erlang-style fault-tolerence.